DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

 />
 ```

 These are the _bare minimum_ requirements that should be implemented within an application's `head` tags for simple and basic SEO.
-However--we can go further, and we can go further with the powerful combo of content rendered at _build time_ powered by Gatsby and GraphQL.
+However--we can go further with the powerful combo of content rendered at _build time_ powered by Gatsby and GraphQL.
 Let's dive in.

 ## Gatsby + GraphQL